romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 }
 ```

-It works very similar to `register_bin_op` and other `register_` functions we already have in the compiler: it takes a function takes a refence to the object as an argument and returns a field value, and a field name.
+It works very similar to `register_bin_op` and other `register_` functions we already have in the compiler: it takes a function that takes a reference to the object as an argument and returns a field value, and a field name.
 It creates a closure that takes a `DynFn` that is expected to return an object of type `Obj` and returns a `DynFn` that returns the value of the field in the object.
 Than it stores it in the compiler by the key that includes the object type and the field name.

 #### SupportedType trait

 But who will call the `register_field_access` function?
 As of now, `register_bin_op` and other similar functions are called in the compiler constructor.
 We cannot do this with field access, as we cannot expect the compiler to know the types for all the objects.

-Another thing that I would like to mention is that we already have the `ExprContext` trait, that is used for providing access to the field values of the objects.
+Another thing that I would like to mention is that we already have the `ExprContext` trait, that is already used for providing access to the field values of the objects.

-I think we can introduce new trait `SupportedType` that will replace `ExprContext`.
+I think we can introduce new trait `SupportedType` that will replace the `ExprContext` trait.

 ```rs
 trait SupportedType {